 Extended Capabilities element of the TDLS Setup Request frame or the TDLS Setup Response frame is 1

 for both TDLS peer STAs.
-A TDLS direct link on the base channel may have a wider bandwidth than the
+A TDLS direct link on the base channel shall not have a wider bandwidth than the

-BSS bandwidth when both STAs indicate that they are capable of supporting wider bandwidth operation on the base channel.
+BSS bandwidth if either of the STAs indicate that they are incapable of supporting wider bandwidth operation on the base channel.

 A VHT STA with a TDLS link that is not an off-channel link, shall use the HT BSS primary channel as its

 primary channel.
-The channel width of a VHT TDLS link shall not be wider than the maximim channel
+The channel width of a VHT TDLS link shall not be wider than the maximum channel

 width supported by either the TDLS initiator STA or the TDLS responder STA.

+A 160 MHz bandwidth is defined to be identical to a 80+80 MHz bandwidth (i.e. one bandwidth is not wider than the other).

+A STA shall not participate in a TDLS direct link with the same primary 80 MHz channel as the infrastructure BSS or another TDLS direct link of the STA but with a different secondary 80 MHz channel.

 Insert a new subclause 10.22.6.4 following 10.22.6.3 as follows: